Tetteh-EkuPrince/KicadProject_ArduinoUno/README.md

 # KicadProject_ArduinoUno
-This repository contains the KiCad schematic, PCB layout files, and generated Gerber/Drill files for the Arduino Uno project.
+This repository contains the KiCad schematic, PCB layout files, BOM, and generated Gerber/Drill files for the Arduino Uno project.